renovatebot/renovate/docs/usage/configuration-options.md

 Configuration added here applies for all Go-related updates, however currently the only supported package manager for Go is the native Go Modules (the `gomod` manager).

 For self-hosted users, `GOPROXY`, `GONOPROXY` and `GOPRIVATE` environment variables are supported ([reference](https://golang.org/ref/mod#module-proxy)).
+Usage of `direct` will fallback to Renovate-native release fetching mechanism.
+Also we support `off` keyword which immediately will stop any fetching.

 ## group